 The Exposure parameter accepts only a single feature.
 Entering a second feature name will overwrite your previous selection.
 To set Exposure, start typing a name in the entry box.
 DataRobot string matches your entry and when completed, validates the entry:

 Only optimization metrics with the log link function (Poisson, Gamma, or Tweedie deviance) can make use of the exposure values in modeling.
-For these optimization metrics, DataRobot will log transform the value of the field you specify as an exposure (you do not need to do it).
-If you have selected otherwise, DataRobot returns an informative message.
-See below for more detail.
+For these optimization metrics, DataRobot log transforms the value of the field you specify as an exposure (you do not need to do it).
+If you select otherwise, DataRobot returns an informative message.
+See below for more training and prediction application details.

 The Offset parameter adjusts the model intercept (linear model) or margin (tree-based model) for each sample; it accepts multiple features.
 DataRobot displays a message below the selection reporting which link function it will use.